river-build/river-tutorials/encryption-import/README.md

 # What does the tutorial cover?

 This tutorial shows how to import the @river-build/encryption=pkg npm package.
-It test the package by encrypting a message, and then decrypting the cipertext to get back the plain text.
+It tests the package by encrypting a message, and then decrypting the cipertext to get back the plain text.

 ## How to run